This post was originally published in 2015 but was update din 2018 when we’ve added even more insider tips for fun things to do in Sydney.

 Get Away From the Crowds at Whale Beach

+If you are looking for more secluded places to go in Sydney, then a trip to Whale Beach is recommended.
 Adored by the locals, this is a beautiful little beach with lots of space, great surfing, markets, shops, and more.
-It’s ways away form the city, but so worth the trip!
+It’s ways away from the city, but so worth the trip!

 Outsmart the Tourists on Bondi

-I know, I know, you can’t not check out Bondi, while you are in Sydney.
-So here is a great local tip to avoiding the crowds.
-Head up to the North Bondi grassy knoll for a patch of grass, a wonderful views, and maybe even few drinks up on the hill.
+Head up to the North Bondi grassy knoll for a patch of grass, wonderful views, and maybe even few drinks up on the hill.
 Keep it cool and you can usually get away with some beers in the sun on the typically “no alcohol allowed” Bondi Beach.

 Immerse Yourself in Sydney’s Multicultural Food Scene

-Here are just a few notable local favourites that are unlikely to make it into the fancy guidebooks.
+Here are just a few notable local favourites that are might not make it into the fancy guidebooks.

 Best Dumplings at Chinese Noodle House in Haymarket

-Haymarket is home to Chinatown so there’s plenty of Asian options to choose from in the area, but Chinese Noodle ouse is arguably the best dumpling place in Sydney.
-Ridiculously cheap, super quick service, BYO.
+Haymarket is home to Chinatown so there’s plenty of Asian options to choose from in the area, but with a 4.0 Tripadvisor rating, the Chinese Noodle House is arguably the best dumpling place in Sydney.
+Ridiculously cheap, super quick service, and BYO.
 Get the fried dumplings and braised eggplant.
+Delicious!

 Best Yum Cha at the Marigold in Haymarket

-One of the bigger and better Yum Cha places in Sydney, the Marigold has been a fixture in Sydney’s food scene for over 30 years.
+One of the bigger and better Yum Cha places to go in Sydney, the Marigold, has been a fixture in Sydney’s food scene for over 30 years.
 Come for lunch, sip some tea with a wide assortment of savoury and sweet dim sum.